reallyTG/drasync-artifact/README.md

 # NOTE

-Update `git clone ...` in Dockerfile when submitting to reflect the exact commit to grab.

 If you're building this locally, make sure to `chmod 777 setupCodeQL.sh` otherwise Docker can't run it.

 # drasync-artifact